 School can bring up a lot of change – and a lot of feelings about the change.
 For some children, school can feel a momentous challenge.
 They feel anxious and stressed – but you might never know it.

-The thing is, often, they don't tell you.
-At least not in ways you want to hear.
+The thing is, often, kids don't tell you they are anxious about school – at least not in ways you might expect.

 Instead, they show you.